intelligentmachines/intelligentmachines.github.io/challenge_docs/sparsediag.md

 A diagonal matrix is a matrix where only the elements on the principal diagonal can be non-zero.

 Let there be a matrix A, of dimensions nk x nk.
-A is made up of kxk non-overlapping diagonal matrices.
+A is made up of k x k non-overlapping diagonal matrices.

 Example: